Sui-Life/FE/README.md

 ### For Quest Creators

 1. Connect your Sui wallet
-2. Navigate to "Buat Misi" (Create Quest)
+2. Navigate to "Create Quest"
 3. Fill in quest details (title, description, requirements, reward, deadline)
-4. Pay the reward pool in LIFE tokens
+4. Pay the reward pool in SUI
 5. Verify participant submissions from your dashboard

 ### For Participants

 1. Connect your Sui wallet
-2. Browse available quests in "Jelajahi Misi"
+2. Browse available quests in "Explore Quests"
 3. Join a quest you want to complete
 4. Complete the real-life mission
 5. Submit proof of completion
 6. Wait for creator verification
-7. Claim your LIFE token reward!
+7. Claim your SUI reward!

----

-## 🪙 LIFE Token

-LIFE is the native reward token of the SuiLife platform:

-- **Purchase**: Exchange SUI tokens for LIFE
-- **Stake as Rewards**: Creators stake LIFE tokens as quest rewards
-- **Earn**: Participants earn LIFE by completing verified quests

 ---